-- 17.1 It is the responsibility of the Governance Director to make known any concerns that the Corporation is acting inappropriately or even beyond its powers.
-The Corporation has demonstrated that it wishes to enable the Governance Director to carry out the full role and responsibilities in line with best practice.
-In doing so the Corporation has recognised that there may be exceptional circumstances when the Governance Director feels that her or his advice is being disregarded or overlooked and because of this the proper conduct of the Corporation is being put at risk. - 17.2 The Corporation has reviewed guidance for governance professionals on resolving difficulties and agreed that should the need arise the Governance Director may seek advice from the ESFA.
-If such action is taken the Governance Director will inform the Chair and CEO accordingly. - 17.3 Before the Governance Director refers a matter to the ESFA he/ she will try to overcome the difficulties by taking some or all of the following actions with the hope that the matter of concern can be reviewed: - the concerns of the Governance Director to be put in writing to the Chair and CEO; - inform the Chair of the Audit Committee, if the issue is relevant to the terms of reference of that Committee: - report the concerns to a meeting of the relevant Corporation standing committee or the full Corporation; - consult the external or internal auditors; - obtain legal advice if there is a disagreement about whether an action may be unlawful.
+- 17.1 It is the responsibility of the Chief of Staff and Governance to make known any concerns that the Corporation is acting inappropriately or even beyond its powers.
+The Corporation has demonstrated that it wishes to enable the Chief of Staff and Governance to carry out the full role and responsibilities in line with best practice.
+In doing so the Corporation has recognised that there may be exceptional circumstances when the Chief of Staff and Governance feels that her or his advice is being disregarded or overlooked and because of this the proper conduct of the Corporation is being put at risk. - 17.2 The Corporation has reviewed guidance for governance professionals on resolving difficulties and agreed that should the need arise the Chief of Staff and Governance may seek advice from the ESFA.
+If such action is taken the Chief of Staff and Governance will inform the Chair and CEO accordingly. - 17.3 Before the Chief of Staff and Governance refers a matter to the ESFA he/ she will try to overcome the difficulties by taking some or all of the following actions with the hope that the matter of concern can be reviewed: - the concerns of the Chief of Staff and Governance to be put in writing to the Chair and CEO. - ii. inform the Chair of the Audit Committee if the issue is relevant to the terms of reference of that Committee. - iii. report the concerns to a meeting of the relevant corporation standing committee or the full Corporation. - iv. consult the external or internal auditors. - v. obtain legal advice if there is a disagreement about whether an action may be unlawful.